JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 :date: 2009-10-29

-Rob Sampson is learning Python_ and struggling to get to grips with its :abbr:`RE (Regular Expression)` handling.
+Rob Sampson is learning Python_ and struggling to get to grips with its
+|RegEx| handling.
 He asks on one of our internal lists at the office:

-    I've written what I believe to be a valid :abbr:`RE (Regular Expression)` to perform matches on some data, and I can't figure out why it isn't matching on my input.
+    I've written what I believe to be a valid |RegEx| to perform matches on some data, and I can't figure out why it isn't matching on my input.
     Any clues about where to look?

 The answer to these types of questions is more often than not one of two things:

-1. Failure to use `raw strings`_ when including backslashes in the :abbr:`RE (Regular Expression)`
+1. Failure to use `raw strings`_ when including backslashes in the |RegEx|

-2. Choosing to use a :abbr:`RE (Regular Expression)` when a better tool for the job exists
+2. Choosing to use a |RegEx| when a better tool for the job exists

 Raw strings
 -----------